 Keema Dopiaza Curry

 If you like onions in abundance, you will certainly like a dopiaza curry.
-Onions are to be found in various forms – be prepared for an explosion of onion flavour!
+Onions are to be found in various forms in this British Indian Restaurant (BIR) dish – be prepared for an explosion of onion flavour!
 I think this curry works exceptionally well with pre-cooked keema (main photo).
 The word ‘dopiaza’ originates from the Persian Farsi language, and means ‘two onions’.

 As with most of my curry recipes, about 175-200g of the main protein ingredient should be ample to feed 1-2 people.
 You can add more to bulk it out.
 Scroll down for the video.